dreisman/fairness/index.md

 $d =$ decision/classifier, e.g. $=I(S > s_{\textrm{high-risk}})$ where $s_{\textrm{high-risk}} =$ cutoff/threshold.
 More generally,
 &nbsp;&nbsp;&nbsp;&nbsp;$= f_d(A, X, \mathbf{Y}^{\textrm{train}}, \mathbf{A}^{\textrm{train}}, \mathbf{X}^{\textrm{train}})$ where $f_d$ can be stochastic and takes training data
 &nbsp;&nbsp;&nbsp;&nbsp;(Some papers aren't clear whether they mean $S$ or $d$)
-$d(b) =$ decision had the person been black (a [potential outcome](http://stat.cmu.edu/~fienberg/Rubin/Rubin-JASA-05.pdf))
+$d(b) =$ decision had the person been black (a [potential outcome](http://stat.cmu.edu/~fienberg/Rubin/Rubin-JASA-05.pdf), see [challenges with causal interpretations of race](#causal_interp_race))
 $d(w) =$ decision had the person been white
 The observed $d = d(b)$ if the person is black and $= d(w)$ if the person is white.
 We can also define potential outcomes for $S$.
 Index people by $i,j$, e.g. $Y_i$ is the outcome for person $i$.
 Imagine drawing people ([independently and identically](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables)) from a population distribution $p(Y,A,X,S,S(b),S(w),d,d(b),d(w) | \mathbf{Y}^{\textrm{train}}, \mathbf{A}^{\textrm{train}}, \mathbf{X}^{\textrm{train}})$.
 Many fairness definitions are properties of this distribution.
 From now on we assume everything is conditional on the training data.

 ## Definitions
-Here are definitions of fairness found in the literature, along with some important results related to them.
+Here are definitions of fairness found in the literature, along with some results related to them.
 We link to papers using the definition or making the claim.
+Context buttons (which need work!) provide intuition and results for widely-used tools like [COMPAS].

 #### Definitions based on $p(Y, A, S)$